aliencaocao/TIL-2024/vlm/multistage/README.md

 Conclusion: pre_pad 1 or 10 dont make much diff, but speed increase VS acc improvement is good.
 Still worse than without upscaling though. realesr-general-x4v3 is better than normal x4 marginally.

 **ESRGAN not worth it.
 Does not improve accuracy on all CLIPs.**

-## TODO
-1. Manual impl slicing inference (batched) for YOLO to detect small objects, tried yolo-patched-inference and it sucks
-2. Try speed diff of pipeline VS openclip